-Ryan Rattanni is the Senior Lending Officer of the Neighborhood Impact Investment Fund.
-He has nearly 10 years’ experience working in community and economic development in Baltimore City.
+Ryan Rattanni is the Chief Lending Officer of the Neighborhood Impact Investment Fund.
+He has over 10 years’ experience working in community and economic development in Baltimore City.
 Most recently, Ryan was a Director of Lending at Reinvestment Fund, where he was responsible for business development, originating, and underwriting the firm’s mission-aligned lending in Baltimore.
 Previously, he worked for Baltimore Development Corporation and the Baltimore City Department of Finance.
 Ryan has graduate degrees in Community Planning and Real Estate Development from the University of Maryland, College Park, and an undergraduate degree in Philosophy from the University of Connecticut.
 He serves as the Secretary of the Board of Directors of Federal Hill Main Street and is a resident of South Baltimore.

 Sammy Ndiyo is the Controller of the Neighborhood Impact Investment Fund.
 He has over 8 years of experience in finance and accounting and has worked with both nonprofit and governmental organizations.
 He most recently served as the Finance Director for Nexus-Woodbourne Family Healing where he led the Finance Department and oversaw all aspects of the accounting and finance function including month-end close management, accounts receivable, accounts payable, financial reporting, budgeting, compliance, grant tracking and reporting.
 Sammy has also been involved in professional organizations, serving as the treasurer of the National Association of Black Accountants – Baltimore Metropolitan Chapter (NABA) and as a member of the CFO Leadership Council.